About BARC

 While the focus of BARC is algorithms theory, we do have a track record of surprising algorithmic discoveries leading to major industrial applications.

-BARC is located at the Department of Computer Science, University of Copenhagen, and organised by four core researchers: Mikkel Thorup and Stephen Alstrup from University of Copenhagen, and Thore Husfeldt and Rasmus Pagh from IT University of Copenhagen.
+BARC is located at the Department of Computer Science, University of Copenhagen, and organised by five core researchers: Mikkel Thorup,

-The BARC centre was established in September 2017 with an initial grant of over €5 million from VILLUM FONDEN.
-It also hosts a number of projects and researchers financed by other sources.
+The BARC centre was established in September 2017 with an initial grant of over €5 million and was in 2023 rewarded another grant of €4 million from VILLUM FONDEN to continue the research.
+BARC also hosts a number of projects and researchers financed by other sources.

 Funded by